mingzhangPHD/Transfer-Learning-for-Fault-Diagnosis/WDMAN/readme.md

 [A Deep Transfer Model With Wasserstein Distance Guided Multi-Adversarial Networks for Bearing Fault Diagnosis Under Different Working Conditions](https://ieeexplore.ieee.org/document/8713860)

-The datasets used in this paper can be download by https://drive.google.com/open?id=1D-6edhtnyQ13P5F9QBJIFblFJkiU3Uiq
+The datasets used in this paper can be download by https://data.mendeley.com/datasets/ykbc8hntzx/1

+or

+https://drive.google.com/open?id=1D-6edhtnyQ13P5F9QBJIFblFJkiU3Uiq

 For better understanding, we run an example.
 The accuracy curve is shown as follows (The X-axis should be epoch times 10, Y-axis is the accuracy):